Pylons/pyramid/docs/narr/sessions.rst

 Using Alternate Session Factories
 ---------------------------------

-At the time of this writing, exactly one project-endorsed alternate session factory exists named``pyramid_redis_sessions``.
+At the time of this writing, exactly one project-endorsed alternate session factory exists named :term:`pyramid_redis_sessions`.
 It can be downloaded from PyPI.
-It uses Redis as a backend.
+It uses the Redis database as a backend.
 It is the recommended persistent session solution at the time of this writing.

 .. index::
    single: session factory (custom)